In this post, I shall share with you everything you need to know about mobile SEO in 2021.

-Yes, 78 characters means that Google will cut your title tag on desktop searches.
+Yes, 78 characters mean that Google will cut your title tag on desktop searches.
 But it will show up just fine on mobile.

-If you have a small traffic of desktop users.
-It may be worthy to make your title tag longer to increase the CTR.
+If you have small traffic of desktop users.
+It may be worth making your title tag longer to increase the CTR.

 Should You Implement AMP?